 I operate a drugstore that carries some of the items that qualify for exemption during the Hurricane Preparedness Sales Tax Holiday, such as batteries and coolers.
 Must I participate in the holiday?

 Yes.
-All retailers who sell qualifying items must participate in the Hurricane Preparedness Sales Tax Holiday.
-Retailers are not permitted to elect not to participate on the sale of qualifying items.
+All retailers who sell qualifying items must participate in this sales tax holiday.
 Any dealer who erroneously collects the sales or use tax on nontaxable transactions must remit to the Department of Taxation such erroneously or illegally collected tax unless he can show that the tax has been refunded to the purchaser or credited to the purchaser's account.

 I am a dealer who sells both items that qualify for the exemption and items that do not.
 May I absorb the tax on all items that do not qualify for the exemption during the sales tax holiday?

 Yes.
 During the sales tax holiday, dealers are permitted to absorb the sales tax on all other items sold during the holiday period.
-Although Virginia law generally does not permit retailers to advertise that they will absorb sales or use tax due, during the Hurricane Preparedness Sales Tax Holiday, and the fourteen days immediately preceding May 25, dealers may advertise that during the sales tax holiday, they plan to absorb the tax on any or all nonqualifying items.
+Although Virginia law generally does not permit retailers to advertise that they will absorb sales or use tax due, during the sales tax holiday, and the 14 days immediately preceding the sales tax holiday, dealers may advertise that during the sales tax holiday, they plan to absorb the tax on any or all non-qualifying items.
 The dealer is responsible for remitting that tax to the Department of Taxation.

 Can customers use a manufacturer's coupon or rebate offer to reduce the sales price of an item for purposes of determining whether an item falls under the $60 or $1,000 caps for qualifying products during the holiday period?

-A manufacturer's coupon or third party coupon constitutes a reduction in sales price for purposes of the Hurricane Preparedness Sales Tax Holiday.
+A manufacturer's coupon or third party coupon constitutes a reduction in sales price for purposes of the sales tax holiday.
 However, a rebate occurs after a sale and does not constitute a reduction in sales price.
 The amount of the rebate is not considered when determining whether an item is eligible for the exemption.